Immunize.org has been refreshed! Take a tour.

 Results (8)

 PPSV23 is licensed for age 2 years and older.
 It was first licensed in 1983.
-It is recommended for children ages 2 years or older with specified risk factors for pneumococcal disease.
-It is recommended as an option, when used in series with PCV15, for adults 19 through 64 at increased risk for invasive pneumococcal disease due to behavioral or medical risk factors.
+It is an option for use in series with PCV15 for children and adults ages 2 through 64 years with specified risk factors for pneumococcal disease depending on their prior pneumococcal vaccination history.
 A PCV15 + PPSV23 series also is recommended as an option for pneumococcal disease prevention in adults 65 years and older.
-Following the 2022 changes to the pneumococcal vaccination schedule for adults, PPSV23 is no longer recommended alone, however PPSV23 is recommended for adults after PCV13 or PCV15 vaccination.
-It is not recommended for people who have previously received a PCV20 vaccination.
+Following the 2022 changes to the pneumococcal vaccination schedule for adults, PPSV23 is no longer recommended alone, however PPSV23 is recommended for adults following PCV13 or PCV15 vaccination.
+It is not recommended for people who have previously received a PCV20 or PCV21 vaccination.

 A polysaccharide vaccine is a type of vaccine that is composed of long chains of sugar molecules, called polysaccharides, that resemble the surface of certain serotypes of pneumococcal bacteria in order to help the immune system mount a response.